mongodb/leafygreen-ui/packages/hooks/README.md

 **Default:** `document`

-Value to be passed as target of event handler, will default to document.
+The DOM node to attach the event handler to.
+Defaults to `document`.

 ## useEscapeKey